H15Z/gptsummary/README.md

 c - limit number of articles to stream (150k total)

-t - numer of enrichment actors to initialize (threads)
+t - numer of enrichment actors to initialize (threads) - keep this below 10 not to hit API Rate limits

 ```console